This 27-Year-Old Scientist Has A Fix For Our Pesticide Problem

 By 2050, there will be 2 billion more people on planet Earth.
 Because everybody has to eat, the latest science suggests we may need 70% more crop production to meet demand.
 But right now, all the tricks we have to boost yields–pesticides, fertilizer–also do incredible amounts of damage to the environment.

-More than 5.5 billion pounds of pesticide, for instance, is used worldwide each year, including 1 billion pounds here in the United States.
-Pesticide is helping protect plants but also leaching into groundwater as runoff, contaminating drinking supplies, or being carried away by wind (a phenomenon known as spray drift), where it settles on a nearby homes, schools, and playgrounds.
+More than 5.5 billion pounds of pesticide, for instance, is used worldwide each year, including 1 billion pounds here in the United States, helping protect plants but also leaching into groundwater as runoff, contaminating drinking supplies, or being carried away by wind (a phenomenon known as spray drift) where it settles on a nearby homes, schools, and playgrounds.
 In fact, researchers have found decades-old pesticide particles as far away as Antarctica, which suggests our entire planet is currently covered in the stuff.

 One of the major problems is that only 2% of pesticide applied to crops actually stays there.
 Maher Damak, a 27-year-old scientist and MIT Ph.D. candidate, has a solution to make pesticides more sticky, and therefore allow us to use far less of them.
 “The problem is that a lot of plants are what we call hydrophobic, or water-repelling,” says Damak.
 “Pesticides are mostly water-based, so when it’s sprayed onto plants, droplets either bounce or roll off the surface.
 This is not visible to the naked eye–it happens in about 20 milliseconds.”